Website Or Landing Page? Which Is Better For Ads?

 Your campaigns are best served when they are integrated together.
 When you have a home page, a blog/newsroom, you can have certain pages set up to achieve your desired objective, even if it is email collection.
 The advantage of having a website, especially for Google Ads, is that the keywords you use for targeting will have a lot of options to send people to offers.
 If you know about a Quality Score, not all pages will rank the same on Google and will affect the price of a keyword and effectiveness of the advertising.
 Google Ads needs a good website.
 No question about it.
 Having the top menu and footer taken off a landing page depends on a number of factors and consideration, including the kind of attention you intend to get.
 Creating a website in this integrated manner is superior to having one or the other.
 That is the solution to the conundrum, you must have both in order to target effectively and do a good job of reaching your advertising goals.

 We hope this provides a good overview of the role of a landing page and website.
 They work hand in hand, not in opposition.
 You need both.
 Links between a website and landing page are to be used on a case by case basis, websites are a good place to hold legal documents for your business.
 When you provide enough information to elicit interest, build trust and brand awareness, you will get your leads and sales.
 Whether you just started your business online or are established, we offer Digital Marketing for most needs.
-Do you need advertising for your website?Analyse My Business
+Do you need advertising for your website?Analyse My Site

 I am a passionate and detailed Digital Marketer, running my own agency, Marketlytics in Perth, Western Australia.
 I specialise in Digital Advertising and I am trained in Analytics.
 I am a former Lawyer, International Real Estate Agent and Migration Agent, twice published in legal peer reviewed journals and sold record amounts of Australian property.
 Now I bring excellent results to my clients through Digital Marketing